Advertising murals: How to find the right collaborations?

 The big question is, of course, how to get an assignment with a giant brand such as Netflix?

 The answer is probably as simply as it is annoying: patience.
 Patience and a good network, according to Charlotte.
-Being constantly in touch and reaching out to other street artists and/or agencies, discussing assignments and, most importantly, fees.
-In graffiti there is no standardized fee for an artist’s accomplished work, so comparison – or finding an agency partner such as Basa Studio – is key to securing the right advertising mural collaborations.
+Being constantly in touch and reaching out to other artists and/or agencies, discussing assignments and, most importantly, fees.
+In graffiti there is no standardized fee (read about mural advertising costs) for an artist’s accomplished work, so comparison – or finding an agency partner such as Basa Studio – is key to securing the right advertising mural collaborations.

 Examples on how some brands like Ikea and the UN painted graffiti advertising murals with artists who were aligned to their company's values.